PWS In Kenya: How WWF And CARE

 Subsistence farmers in the hills above Kenya’s Lake Naivasha face an uncertain future, and climate-change has only made it worse.
 Here’s how WWF and CARE teamed up to harvest payments for watershed services that might help those farmers through the coming bad years – and, in the process, save the lake below.

-This is the second in a six-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.
+This is the second in a four-part series examining the interplay between economy and ecology in the Lake Naivasha Watershed.

-Meanwhile, down in the lake, flower-growers were noticing things as well
+Meanwhile, 40 kilometers (25) miles downstream, flower-growers on Lake Naivasha were noticing things as well

 .
 Sedimentation was gunking up the lines for their greenhouses, and water hyacinths had blanketed parts of the lake, killing the fish below.

 , a community mobilization officer for WWF, as he looks out over Mwangi's now-thriving acre of land.
 “For Naivasha to exist, the rivers from this side of the catchment have to flow, and increasingly, they don’t.”

 He’s working with farmers in these hills on an ambitious Payments for Watershed Services